efilnukefesin/PermissionServer/README.md

 - Dom (he's the admin, a particular nice one)

 We probably need some pieces of software, too:
-- a client app with the MegaImportantFunction (tm)
+- a client app which uses the MegaImportantFunction (tm) (ClientApp)
+- a console test app (ConsoleTestApp)
+- the server having this function (SuperHotFeatureServer)
-- an IdentityServer4 implementation
+- an IdentityServer4 implementation (IdentityServer)
-- a Permission dealing Permission Server
+- a Permission dealing Permission Server (PermissionServer)
-- an admin app
+- an admin app (AdminApp)
 - some model and shared libs

 ## underlying principles